markviews/LoadingScreenPictures/README.md

 ### Credits
 * HeyImRuu for adding vertical photo support
-* Psychloor for Streamer mode code
-* Arion-Kun for helping with error catching and optimisation
+* Arion-Kun for helping with error catching and optimization